bmuellerhstat/pr-practice/README.md

 ## Mr. Mueller's Ideal Afternoon

-The best way to relax after a long day is to eat ice cream and watch a movie.
+The best way to relax after a long day is to lay on your account and watch a TV show

-The best ice cream is mint chocolate chip.
+The best icecream is cookies and cream BUT you show try gelato dubai chocolate!